SAP-samples/teched2023-XP260/exercises/Deploy in SAP BTP, Cloud Foundry Runtime/README.md

       >>Use your teched user number for `xxx`.
 Eg., If your teched user name is XP260-001, use 001 as the `xxx`.
       ![screenshot missing](./images/flp1.png)

->Make `incidents-046` to `incidents046` inside the crossNavigation to expose the html5 applciation to content explorer -- to revisit
+3. Make `incidents-046` to `incidents046` inside the crossNavigation to expose the html5 applciation to content explorer.
 This navigation configuration adds the following section in `app/incidents/webapp/manifest.json`:

 ```json[10-23]